 Deciding on your wedding makeup look is no easy feat.
 What you wear on your big day shouldn’t resemble your lazy grocery shopping face or your full-blown club glam - it should be in its very own realm of perfection.
 While there are a lot of things you should do when plotting out your bridal beauty look - like thoroughly questioning your makeup artist - there are also a lot of things you shouldn’t.

-Just because your friend loved her wedding’s makeup artist doesn’t mean you will.
-Do your research and hunt down a MUA who styles her brides the way you want to look.
+Just because your friend loved her makeup artist doesn’t mean you will.
+Do your research and hunt down a wedding makeup artist who styles her brides the way you want to look.
 Do a deep dive into their portfolio so that you’re familiar with their work and then, only then, schedule an appointment with them.
 You haven’t got time to waste, so be thorough.

 Don’t forget to prep